sequence-sh/scl-vscode/README.md

 - Install VSCE `npm install -g vsce` and make sure you npm folder is in your path
 - `vsce package`
 - Upload the file to https://marketplace.visualstudio.com/manage/publishers/reductech

+## How to change settings

+We hope to add an easier way to change this, but for now connector settings are in `\.vscode\extensions\reductech.reductech-scl-0.9.0\Server\appsettings.json`